ggerganov/llama.cpp/examples/server/README.md

 **Command line options:**

+- `-v`, `--verbose`: Enable verbose server output.
+When using the `/completion` endpoint, this includes the tokenized prompt, the full request and the full response.
-- `--threads N`, `-t N`: Set the number of threads to use during generation.
+- `-t N`, `--threads N`: Set the number of threads to use during generation.
 Not used if model layers are offloaded to GPU.
 The server is using batching.
 This parameter is used only if one token is to be processed on CPU backend.
 - `-tb N, --threads-batch N`: Set the number of threads to use during batch and prompt processing.
 If not specified, the number of threads will be set to the number of threads used for generation.
 Not used if model layers are offloaded to GPU.
 - `--threads-http N`: Number of threads in the http server pool to process requests.
 Default: `max(std::thread::hardware_concurrency() - 1, --parallel N + 2)`
 - `-m FNAME`, `--model FNAME`: Specify the path to the LLaMA model file (e.g., `models/7B/ggml-model.gguf`).